silentwhaleluo/Database-Notes/SQL.md

  Has to provide Login and Password

  - SCHEMA
 	- It is a DB object focused specifically for security.
-It can b econsidered as a subset of a DB.
+It can be considered as a subset of a DB.
 It provides convenience of managing different user groups to have access only to certain DB objects.
 	- Every object (which is under a DB) should have a schema, if no schema is defined while creating the object default schema is assigned for the object.
 Default schema is DBO (database owner)
 	```sql
 	ALTER TABLE [dbo].[B32_Candidates]